Ministries

 Theo and Becky

-Theo and Becky serve among an urban community in South Asia, working with Mission to the World (MTW) to plant gospel-centered churches and raise up indigenous church leaders.
+Theo and Becky serve in an urban community in South Asia, partnering with Mission to the World (MTW) to plant gospel-centered churches and raise up indigenous church leaders.
 Theo is from the country in which they serve, which gives them extraordinary opportunity and access to live and minister among one-third of the world’s unreached people groups.
-They hope to spread a passion for the growth of God’s kingdom in South Asia as the gospel moves outward in their city, which is home to thirteen million people—only five percent of whom are Christians.
-Theo is a minister of discipleship and leads training efforts in their church.
-He will be ordained as a teaching elder in April 2024.
-Becky, a communications specialist, disciples women and supports local nonprofits while seeking to establish effective pathways for mercy ministry among their church plants.
-They have a toddler daughter, Aurora.
+Their vision is to stir a passion for the growth of God’s kingdom in their city, which is home to nearly fourteen million people—only five percent of whom are Christians.
+Theo, an ordained minister, serves as the planting pastor of Redeemer Church, a new plant they launched in November 2024.
+Becky, a communications specialist, leads the women’s ministry and is developing effective pathways for mercy ministry.
+They have a daughter, Aurora (11/02/20), and a son, Micah (01/25/25).

 Orlando, Florida